wanjawischmeier/pre-rendering/README.md

   </tr>
 </table>

 ### Camera robot
+A way to generate panorama images in a scanline path (as the [blender plugin](###blender-plugin) does virtually) in the real world would be nice.
 I tried building a Lego Mindstorms robot that is able to have a 2 axis camera arm and still drive around using tank steering.
 But I only had 3 motors.
 Eventually got it working using a ratcheting mechanism, but it was pretty janky and wobbly.

 <img src="https://github.com/user-attachments/assets/71352b08-d8a9-4d1f-bc65-a334cbb41fc2" alt="output" style="height:250px; display:inline-block;">
 <img src="https://github.com/user-attachments/assets/0a12bb30-4a9c-4650-a694-09bc81ae93f2" alt="PXL_20210723_083920526" style="height:250px; display:inline-block;">